Menu

 Setting a connection timeout can also limit the impact of any unauthorized connections.
 “This helps to prevent any [hidden] devices from snooping on the network for longer than the timeout,” Panaghi said.

-Once you’ve set up your business hotspot, you’ll need to advertise this to your customers by providing them with the network name and password.
+Once you’ve set up your business hotspot, advertise it to your customers by providing them with the network name and password.
 Ekeberg suggests clearly posting the name of your network with hotspot availability in various spots throughout your establishment.
-This not only encourages guests to utilize the network, but prevents them from inadvertently logging in to another network with a similar name.
+This not only encourages guests to use the network but prevents them from inadvertently logging in to another network with a similar name.